What Is Permissible in The Christian Marriage Bed?

 A willingness to give it a try, without a lot of expectations, can make the difference between living in humdrum land and adding a little spice to your bedroom.

-3. When wondering what is permissible in the Christian marriage bed, ask: Does it honor you/your husband?
+3. When wondering what is permissible in the Christian marriage bed, ask: Does it honor you/your spouse?
 Does it promote connection?

 The Bible has plenty of instructions on how to order our lives as followers of Jesus.